w3yyb/AmazePHP/README.md

         }

  ```
- More usage see app\Request.php.
+ More usage see AmazePHP/src/Request.php.
 ### Controllers
 Instead of defining all of your request handling logic as closures in your route files, you may wish to organize this behavior using "controller" classes.
 Controllers can group related request handling logic into a single class.
 For example, a `UserController` class might handle all incoming requests related to users, including showing, creating, updating, and deleting users.
 By default, controllers are stored in the `app/Controllers` directory.
 #### Writing Controllers
-In `app/controllers ` dir, you can write some controllers, for example:
+In `app/Controllers ` dir, you can write some controllers, for example:
 ```
 <?php
 namespace App\Controllers;